 Q. WHAT IF I HAVE A MORE IN-DEPTH ISSUE/PROBLEM?

 A. If clients have a more in-depth issue or problem that cannot be resolved by the Center's students, they may be referred to local attorneys who have agreed to be listed as a resource.
 These additional services may have fees attached.

 Q. WHERE IS THE CLINIC?

 A. The Small Business Clinic is office located in the School of Law, in the Blake Law Center at Western New England University, 1215 Wilbraham Road in Springfield, MA.
-The Small Business Clinic is located on the 1st Floor of the Blake Law Center in room 25.
-Please call 413-782-1469 with any questions, or to make an appointment.
+The Small Business Clinic is located on the 1st Floor of the Blake Law Center in room 119.
+Please call 413-782-1469 with any questions.

 For several years, the Center has invited renowned experts and experienced entrepreneurs from around the country to share their knowledge on business success.
 Most of these presentations can be viewed in the School of Law's Digital Commons by clicking on "Speaker Series Presentations" below.

 In the Center's Speaker Series, successful entrepreneurs talk about the paths they took on their way to starting, running, and growing their businesses, including lessons learned about things they wished they had known when they were starting out.
 At other times we invite thought leaders in entrepreneurship from academia or industry to share their insights with the audience.
 Videos of these talks are available in most cases by clicking on the title of the talk.

 Privacy, Data Security and Cyber Security Law: Understanding the Issues and Creating a Career Path

 Tuesday February 3, 2015

 Paul Mancinone '92, Trustee, Western New England University and, President Paul L. Mancinone Company, P.C.